Walter Viitala

-Walter Viitala (born 9 January 1992) is a Finnish footballer who plays as goalkeeper for Inter Turku.
+Walter Viitala (born 9 January 1992) is a Finnish former professional footballer who last played as goalkeeper for Inter Turku.

 Club career

-On 15 December 2016, Viitala signed a 2.5-year contract with Viborg FF on a free transfer from IFK Mariehamn.
+After winning the Finnish championship title with IFK Mariehamn, on 15 December 2016, Viitala signed a 2.5-year contract with Viborg FF on a free transfer.
 He made his debut in a 1–0 victory against AaB on 8 April 2017.

 On 11 August 2018 Viitala signed for Swedish champions Malmö FF.
 He signed a short-term contract for the rest of the year to replace injured back-up goalkeeper Fredrik Andersson.
 He made his first appearance for Malmö FF on 23 September 2018, when he replaced an injured Johan Dahlin at halftime in a 4–0 victory over Kalmar FF.
 He made his first start a week later in a 0–0 draw against GIF Sundsvall.

 On 2 December 2021, he joined Inter Turku on a two-year contract.
+He retired after the 2023 season.

 International career

+Viitala is a former youth international for Finland, and represented his country from under-16 to under-21 level.

 In November 2016, Viitala received his first call-up to the senior Finland squad for the match against Ukraine.
 He made a debut on 9 January 2017 in a 1–0 win against Morocco in Al Ain.

+Coaching career

+After retiring as a player, on 24 October 2023, it was announced that Viitala starts as a goalkeeping coach in his former youth club PPJ.